nwnxee/unified/Plugins/HTTPClient/README.md

 @ingroup httpclient

 ## Introduction
-The HTTP Plugin provides access to a Client to perform requests and return responses.
+The HTTPClient Plugin provides access to an HTTP Client to perform requests and return responses.

 ## Environment Variables